-Gosaikunda Lake is also known as the Frozen Lake as it remains frozen during winter.
-The trek starts at Dhunche and passes through lush green and rhododendron forest, varied landscapes and villages inhabited by ethnic Tamang tribe.
+This Lake is also known as the Frozen Lake as it remains frozen during winter.
+The Gosainkunda Lake trek starts at Dhunche and passes through lush green and rhododendron forest, varied landscapes and villages inhabited by ethnic Tamang tribe.
 Gosainkunda or Lauribinayak pass (4,609m/15,122ft) is one of the highlights of this trekking.
 The pass remains closed in February and March because of snow.
+Gosainkunda Lake can also be included with Langtang Valley trek for more keen trekkers.
 The trek ends at Sundarijal passing through some beautiful terraces and a number of splendid Buddhist monasteries around the delightful villages.
 Sundarijal is the famous watershed area and the biggest resources of Kathmandu’s drinking water supply.

 - No internal flights required